prasanna-lmsace/moodle-theme_boost_union/README.md

 With this setting a hint will appear in the course header if the course is visible and an enrolment without enrolment key is currently possible.

+#### Tab "Administration"

+In this tab there are the following settings:

+##### Course management

+###### Show view course icon

+By default, on the course management page, Moodle requires you to either open the course details or to pass through the course settings before you can click an additional UI element to view the course.
+By enabling this setting, you can add a 'View course' icon directly to the category listing on the course management page.

 ### Settings page "Flavours"

 Boost Union's flavours offer a possibility to override particular Moodle look & feel settings in particular contexts.
 On this page, you can create and manage flavours.

+### Settings page "Smart menus"

+Smart menus allow site administrators to create customizable menus that can be placed in different locations on the site, such as the site main menu, bottom mobile menu, and user menu.
+The menus can be configured to display different types of content, including links to other pages or resources, category links, or user profile links.
+On this page, you can create and manage smart menus.

 Capabilities